 However, if you make gluten-free pancakes, you will have a better experience by refrigerating them instead of leaving them at room temperature.

 Leftover pancakes from restaurants will also keep just as well as homemade pancakes, assuming that they are not covered in syrup already.

-You can place leftover pancakes from McDonald’s, IHOP, Denny’s, or other restaurants for about a day at room temperature.
+You can place leftover pancakes from McDonald’s, IHOP, Denny’s, or other restaurants in a refrigerator for 3 to 5 days.